Why and How to Implement Microservices on AWS

 They say the old must make way for the new but not everything old is bad.
 But is that the case with legacy applications that hinder a business’s ability to innovate, pose security threats, and often slow down the overall performance?
 You probably know where we’re going with this, but let us continue.
 This article will go over ways to modernize legacy systems and cover the most widely used method – breaking down a monolith into microservices.
-We’ll describe its characteristics, benefits, challenges, AWS portfolio of products, and finally some tips on how to implement microservices on AWS.
+We’ll describe AWS microservice architecture, its benefits, challenges, AWS portfolio of products, and finally some tips on how to implement microservices on AWS.
 Here is a short video about microservice architecture and key benefits of using it:

 Legacy applications are systems that are based on outdated technologies and could have been around in a company for ages.
 They can no longer be supported by the vendors, it becomes next to impossible to find specialists who could maintain them, maintenance costs eat up all the budget, and most importantly, such systems do not allow adding new features with ease or at all.
 According to a survey conducted by Accenture Research, 66% of C-level executives would like to replace all of their core legacy systems.